 This gives the carrier an accurate pulse on their drivers’ happiness and satisfaction, while keeping everything in-house.
 It’s also a great retention method because it shows drivers that the carrier cares.

 But collecting the feedback is only step one.
 It’s important to quickly address the feedback and make improvements when needed.
 Nothing is worse to a driver than when they provide feedback they were asked for and nothing comes from it.
 If that happens, there’s a good chance they’ll end up going to social media just like they would have in the first place.

 3. Offer Referral Bonuses and Performance Incentives

-In addition, performance incentives should reward drivers for maintaining good safety measures, fuel efficiency, and time management skills over an extended period of time.
-These not only help drivers stay focused on the company’s goals, but also reward them for living out the mission.
+In addition, performance incentives should be used to reward drivers for maintaining good safety measures, fuel efficiency, and time management skills over an extended period of time.
+These not only help drivers stay focused on the carrier’s goals, but also reward them for living out the mission.